geoserver/geoserver/doc/en/user/source/community/gwc-azure-blob/index.rst

 Azure Object Key Prefix
 ~~~~~~~~~~~~~~~~~~~~~~~
-A prefix path to use as the root to store tiles under the bucket (optional).
+A prefix path to use as the root to store tiles under the container (optional).

 Maximum Connections